Garage Slab Slope Code: Comprehensive Guide

 • Verify local codes or consult an architect for precise slope requirements.

-• Checking slope with a six-foot level is a simple method and explained in this post.
+• Checking slope with a six-foot level is a simple method and is explained in this post.

 • Fixing slope issues is best addressed during soil preparation and base preparation.